M-Thoriq/M-Thoriq/README.md

 # Hi There 🐱

-I'm Thoriq an undergraduate Information Technology student at University of North Sumatera. m-thoriq.github.io/M-Thoriq/
+I'm Thoriq an undergraduate Information Technology student at University of North Sumatera. </br>
+<a href="m-thoriq.github.io/M-Thoriq/">Visit my portofolio<a>